build-on-aws/bedrock-agents-streamlit/README.md

   2. GlobalRegional Properties Alliance with revenue of $170,000, expenses of $21,000 and profit of $149,000 employing 11 people.

   3. InnovativeModernLiving Spaces with revenue of $160,000, expenses of $20,000 and profit of $140,000 employing 10 people.
 </portfolio_example>

-Here is an example of a formatted email.
+Here is an example of n email formatted.
+Double check that the FOMC report is a summary of the knowledge base responses.

 <email_format>